juruen/cavalieri/README.md

     cd cavalieri-rules
 ```

 Open *rules.cpp* and add your rules.
-The default rule will just print the events that are received:
+The default rule will send an email with a critical event when
+a metric from the *requests_rate* service is above 40.

 ```cpp
     #include <rules.h>